kranzky/insoluble/folly.md

 "Mike, did you finish the deal?" the protagonist asked.
 With a nod, Mike confirmed that the deal was indeed finished.
 They clinked their cheap tumblers together and drank the whisky, the warmth from the liquor spreading through their chests and making their collars feel snug.

 "Brown says I'll be a fool if I don't clear my throat," the protagonist joked, attempting to lighten the mood.
-Their hands trembled with a mix of fear and anticipation.
-Musicians began to take their stands.
-"The play is about to start," Mike whispered.
-As the lights dimmed, the audience fell silent in anticipation.

 Mike leaned in closer to the protagonist and whispered sadly, "Guys, those musicians look a bit blackened, don't they?"
 The protagonist nodded, observing the strong sense of harm etched onto the musicians' faces, as if they were thinking about the dark show they were about to perform.